-Over the last two years or so, some members of the IV-1 peps had managed to hold just a couple of nights out.
-And in-between the tawanan and tagayan, one question that would keep cropping up was: “Nasaan na kaya sila?”
+Over the last two years or so, some members of the IV-1 peps had managed to hold just a couple of kitakits.
+One question that would keep cropping up during these drinking sessions was: “Nasaan na kaya sila?”

-Sila, of course, refers to the rest of the class who had remained inactive the past few years.
-The last gathering, in fact, was attended by only a handful: Eduardo Roberto, Red George Hizon, Catalino dela Cruz, Diosdado Dizon, Lauro Ramos, Rizaldy Espiritu, Roderick Macatangay, and Carlito Parungo.
+Sila, of course, refers to the rest of the class who we haven’t seen in quite a while.
+The last gathering was in fact attended by only a handful: Eduardo Roberto, Red George Hizon, Catalino dela Cruz, Diosdado Dizon, Lauro Ramos, Rizaldy Espiritu, Roderick Macatangay, and Carlito Parungo.

-Nevertheless, that kitakits, just like in the past, would also become an occasion to reminisce our “glorious” days in high school.
-How we missed Restituto Vigo and his antics; Mel Abas and his hifalluting words; John Marte Marcella and his “don’t cut the scissors” quips … We literally had a roll call and wondered how everyone was doing.
+Nevertheless, that reunion of sort, just like in the past, would also become an occasion to reminisce our “glorious” days in high school.
+As usual, we talked about Restituto Vigo and his antics; Mel Abas and his hifalluting words; John Marte Marcella and his “don’t cut the scissors” quips … We literally had a roll call and wondered how everyone was doing.
 Somehow we silently shared this dreadful thought that a once tightly-knit group was heading for a total disintegration.